danyi1212/drf-messages/docs/source/usage/views.rst

     $ curl -X DELETE "http://127.0.0.1/messages/{id}/"

 .. note::
-    By default, clients are **not allowed** to delete messages that are unseen.
+    By default, clients are **not allowed** to delete messages that are unread.
     You can change this behavior by setting the ``MESSAGES_ALLOW_DELETE_UNREAD`` to ``True`` in your project's settings.

 List Filters